Pult Presence Docs

 Prerequisites

 • Access to a Mac.
-This guide uses pkgutil, pkgbuild, and hdiutil, which are macOS-only tools.
-If no Mac is available, an in-browser builder is planned -- see MDM Deployment Overview.
+This guide uses pkgutil and pkgbuild, which are macOS-only tools.

 • A bootstrap token generated in the Pult Dashboard.